Aspects of the Iron Age Sacrificial Site at Eketorp Fort, Sweden

-The article discusses the example of a of an Iron Age sacrificial place in Eketorp as well as the limits to what can be reconstructed in a .
+The article discusses the example of a reconstruction of an Iron Age sacrificial place in Eketorp as well as the limits to what can be reconstructed in a Living History Museum.

-The started in 1978.
-As a result, Eketorp fort became the first location in Sweden where the combination of reconstruction, and popular was realized (Petersson 2003: 209).
+The reconstruction started in 1978.
+As a result, Eketorp fort became the first location in Sweden where the combination of reconstruction, experimental archaeology and popular education was realized (Petersson 2003: 209).
 In 1984, a museum with finds from the excavations was inaugurated.
 The Central Board of National Antiquities administered Eketorp fort until 2001.
 Since then, it has been assigned to Kalmar County Museum (See Fig 1).

 A similar practice is seen in the saga of Egil Skallagrimsson.
 Here, horse heads are stuck on poles in the pre-Christian Norse ritual called nidstång.
 Specifically, Egil, in his wrath, erects a hazel pole with a horse head on top and points it toward his enemies and then curses them (Alvins 1938: 150p).